EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: System Model and Problem Formulation

-\textbf{Local state:} The local state of an agent includes the average inference request arrival rate during the past several time slots, the current length of the local inference queue, the current lengths of the dispatching queues to other edge nodes, and the bandwidths between the local edge node and other edge nodes.
-We denote the local state of edge node $i$ at time slot $t$ as
+We cast the problem of maximizing performance in multi-edge collaborative video analytics as a multiagent reinforcement learning problem.
+Each edge node is treated as an agent collaborating to learn the optimal policy for maximizing overall system performance.

-where $\lambda_{i}(t)$ is the average inference request arrival rate on edge node $i$ during the past several time slots before time slot $t$, $l_{i}(t)$ is the local inference queue length of edge node $i$ at time slot $t$, $q_{ij}(t)$ is the dispatch queue length of edge node $i$ to edge node $j$ at time slot $t$, and $b_{ij}(t)$ is the bandwidth between edge node $i$ and edge node $j$ at time slot $t$.
+\textbf{State:} Each edge node can observe its local state, including the history inference request rate ($\lambda_{i}(t)$), the length of the local task queue ($l_{i}(t)$), the lengths of the dispatch queues to the other edge nodes ($q_{ij}(t)$), the bandwidths between the local edge node and the other edge nodes ($b_{ij}(t)$).
+We denote the local state of edge node $i$ at time slot $t$ as:

-\textbf{Global state:} We assume that each agent can only observe its local state.
-The global state of the environment consists of the local state observed by each agent.
-We denote the global state of the environment at time slot $t$ as
+The multi-edge environment's global state consists of the local observations of each agent.
+The global state at time slot $t$ is denoted as: